hrnr/primegen/README.md

 Copyright
 ---------

-This project is licenced under terms of MIT licence, see [LICENCE](LICENCE) for details.
+This project is licensed under terms of MIT licence, see [LICENSE](LICENSE) for details.